 The theatre is over 120 years old, but it hasn’t always been a theatre.
 The site has hosted many activities.

-The original building on the site was a sea water baths, opened in 1806 by Mr Giles Davies.
-The first of its kind in Lyme Regis, it pumped water directly from the ocean below.
+The original building was a sea water baths, opened in 1806 by Giles Davies.
+It pumped water directly from the ocean below.
 The baths and the fashionable reading room were a busy meeting place for visitors and locals alike.
-The only remaining part of the original baths is the pumphouse, which now makes-up one of our dressing rooms, looking out over the coast.
+The only remaining part of the original baths is the pump-house, which now makes-up one of our dressing rooms.

-Sea water was a popular cure for all ailments, but the healing powers of these baths was said to go beyond the normal doctor’s prescription.
-In 1890 the Dorset County Chronicle reported that ‘…a saline spring has been lately discovered at Haye’s Hot & Cold sea baths (formerly known as Jefferd’s baths) which seems to possess extraordinary healing powers’.
-The claim went that a ‘highly respectable trademan’ had been wholly cured by these miraculous waters.
+Sea water was a popular cure for ailments, but the healing powers of these baths was said to go beyond the doctor’s prescription.
+In 1890 the Dorset County Chronicle reported that ‘a saline spring has been lately discovered at Haye’s Hot & Cold sea baths (formerly known as Jefferd’s baths) which seems to possess extraordinary healing powers’.
+The claim went that a ‘highly respectable trademan’ had been cured by these miraculous waters.

-The baths fell into disuse but in March of 1894 a new drill hall was opened on the site.
+The baths fell into disuse.
+In March 1894 a new drill hall was opened on the site.
 Paid for by a local benefactor this was a training facility for local soldiers, but included the stage and many of the features you see in the theatre today.
 On the right is a picture of the drill hall in 1903, featuring Sergeant Britton and a training gun.
 The beams behind the gun are still visible in the theatre today.

-After World War One the building became The Drill Hall Theatre, and then in the late 1930s became the Marine Cinema.
+After World War One the building became The Drill Hall Theatre, and in the 1930s it became the Marine Cinema.